yard

 If gnats do show up in houseplants, cut back watering and consider following a targeted fungus gnat plan instead of blaming the compost alone.

-If you would feel comfortable rubbing the compost between your fingers, it is usually safe for food beds.
-It should be dark, crumbly, and free of identifiable scraps.
+Finished compost should be dark and crumbly: if you would feel comfortable rubbing it between your fingers, it is usually safe for food beds.
+It should be free of identifiable scraps.

 menu_book